-In the margins: why does the date for Easter change every year?
+Why does the date for Easter change every year?

 An equinox is when the centre of our Sun is on exactly the same plane as Earth’s equator.
 The Earth’s axis isn’t tilted toward the Sun one way or the other and the hours of night and day are almost equal in length.
 Another thing to note at equinox is that sunrise is due east and sunset is due west.
-March’s equinox is on or around 22 March every year.

 This article was originally published by Galaxy Girl, Carol Redford, on the Stargazers Club WA website.